root-project/root/math/genvector/doc/index.md

 The angle _theta_ is defined between [0,\f$\pi\f$] and _phi_ between [-\f$\pi\f$,\f$\pi\f$].
 The angles are expressed in radians.
+The _eta_ component is known as [pseudo-rapidity](https://en.wikipedia.org/wiki/Pseudorapidity).

 Users can define the Vectors according to the coordinate type which is most efficient for their use.
 Transformations between the various coordinate systems are available through copy constructors or the assignment `operator =`.
-For maximum flexibility and minimize in some use case memory allocation, the coordinate system classes are templated on the scalar type.
+The coordinate system classes are templated on the scalar type for maximum flexibility, and to minimize memory usage for some use cases.

 ### Coordinate System Tag

-The 2D and 3D points and vector classes can be associated to a tag defining the coordinate system.
+The 2D and 3D point and vector classes can be associated to a tag defining the coordinate system.
 This can be used to distinguish between vectors of different coordinate systems like global or local vectors.
 The coordinate system tag is a template parameter of the ROOT::Math::DisplacementVector3D